RoutingKit/RoutingKit/doc/CustomizableContractionHierarchy.md

 CustomizableContractionHierarchy cch(node_order, tail, head);
 ```

-The ordering function has a final optimal parameter that is a logging callback.
+The ordering function has a final optional parameter that is a logging callback.
 Note, that using a CH order in a CCH generally does not work well, whereas CCH orders can be used in a CH.

 ## Customization